eng

 Journa

-Anne Broeksma (Almelo, 1987) writes poetry, prose and newspaper articles.
-In 2014 she made her literary debut with the poetry collection regen kosmos kamerplant (Atlas Contact), for which she received the C.C.S.
+Anne Broeksma (1987) lives in Utrecht and Brussels and writes poetry, prose and essays.
+In 2014 she made her literary debut with the poetry collection regen kosmos kamerplant / (rain cosmos house plant) (Atlas Contact), for which she received the C.C.S.
 Crone Stipend.
 Vesper followed in 2021, and was nominated for the J.C.
 Bloem Poetry Prize and the Herman de Coninck Prize.
-The jury of the latter prize wrote: ‘These poems broaden your view and make you breathe deeper.
-It is a collection that you want to return to again and again.’
-Anne wrote short stories for years as part of the Shortreads Collective and is coordinator of The Lonely Funeral (De Eenzame Uitvaart, an initiative that provides funeral ceremonies with a poem for people who pass away without relatives) and the Silent Poetry Lab in Utrecht, an open space where one can write poetry in silence.
-She also works as a freelance fundraiser for museums and nature organizations.
+The jury of the latter prize wrote: “These poems broaden your view and make you breathe deeper.
+It is a collection that you want to return to again and again.”

-Her nonfiction debut Een verhaal met schubben (‘A scaly story’), a book about pangolins, will be published on World Pangolin Day, February 17th.
+Her nonfiction debut Een verhaal met schubben (‘A scaly story’), a book about pangolins, was published on World Pangolin Day, February 17th, 2024.
 The book is a literary search for the weirdest and most threatened mammal on earth.
-It is the result of six years of travelling and obsessively searching for pangolins, in libraries, history and in the wild.
+It is the result of seven years of travelling and obsessively searching for pangolins, in libraries, history and in the wild.
 In the wake of her first travels Anne also started writing about nature conservation for newspapers and magazines.
-Her blog Notulen bij het ongetemde (‘Notes on the untamed’) reports on all matters untamed, such as her vegetable garden next to the river Vecht in Utrecht.
+Her blog Notulen bij het ongetemde (‘Notes on the untamed’) reports on all matters untamed, such as outdoor adventures or her vegetable garden next to the river Vecht in Utrecht.